rotty/sqlite2dir/README.md

 `sqlite2dir` exposes the contents of an SQLite 3 database as a collection of plain-text files.
 It's intended use case is not for database backups -- the view provided is intended to allow humans to more easily inspect and track changes to an SQLite database.
+The output format is chosen so that tools designed to operate on plain-text files, like `diff` and `git` should work well.

-To that end, `sqlite2dir` also supports committing the resulting tree of files to a bare git repository, which allows inspecting the history of changes using regular git tools.
+To allow for change tracking, `sqlite2dir` supports committing the tree of files resulting from the database export directly to a bare git repository, which allows inspecting the history of changes using regular git tools.

 Note that `sqlite2dir` is currently in its initial development phase, and hasn't even been deployed by its author.
 The usual caveats apply.